Syhlo/reusable-carousel/README.md

 # reusable-carousel
-Reusable Carousel asset with various quality of life features and options.
+WiP Reusable Carousel asset with various quality of life features and options.